travis-ci/docs-travis-ci-com/source/content/docs/user/languages/ruby.md

 compiling linecache over and over.

+### Custom Bundler arguments and Gemfile locations

+You can specify a custom Gemfile name:

+    gemfile: gemfiles/Gemfile.ci

+Unless specified, the worker will look for a file named "Gemfile" in the root of your project.

+You can also set <a href="http://gembundler.com/man/bundle-install.1.html">extra arguments</a> to be passed to `bundle install`:

+    bundler_args: --binstubs

+You can also define a script to be run before 'bundle install':

+    before_install: some_command

+For example, to install and use the pre-release version of bundler:

+    before_install: gem install bundler --pre

 ### Testing against multiple versions of dependencies (Ruby on Rails, EventMachine, etc)

 Many projects need to be tested against multiple versions of Rack, EventMachine, HAML, Sinatra, Ruby on Rails, you name it.
 It is easy